hkm007/hkm007/README.md

 ### Hi there <img src="https://github.com/hkm007/hkm007/blob/master/Assets/Hi.gif" height ="20px"  width="25px">

-A pre-final year computer science undergrad with excellent problem solving skill and can write cleaner and efficient code.
+I'm a pre-final year computer science undergrad with excellent problem solving skill and can write cleaner and efficient code.
 Have a working experience as software development intern at IIT Bombay.
 Posseses good understanding of computer science fundamentals like data structures and algorithms, object orientd programming and operating system.

 #### Some of my key skills include:-